josephwehby/InvestmentTracker/notes.md

   - [x] add interceptors with axios for outgoing requests
   - [x] add interceptors for incoming requests
   - [x] move login and register to auth context
-- [ ] implement api call for portfolio graph
+- [x] implement api call for portfolio graph
 - [x] make portfolio endpoint private until logged in
-- [ ] if refresh token is expired then send user back to login screen
+- [x] if refresh token is expired then send user back to login screen
 - [x] automatically go to portfolio if refresh token valid
 - [x] need to make other components use the useAxios function instead of apiClient
 - [x] add logout support
-- [ ] integrate live stock quote api
 - [x] make positions table sortable

 ## Backend